How to Address the Right of First Refusal in Your Illinois Parenting Plan

 Speak with a St. Charles Parenting Plan Attorney

-At Shaw Family Law, P.C., we know how important your children are to you; that is why we are committed to maximizing your time with them whenever possible.
+At Shaw Sanders, P.C., we know how important your children are to you; that is why we are committed to maximizing your time with them whenever possible.
 We will take your preferences into account and help you create a parenting plan that includes an appropriate right of first refusal schedule.
 Set up a free initial consultation with an experienced Kane County divorce attorney.
 Call us today at 630-584-5550.